 He even accentuated this by making sure that at the exhibition, the picture was hanging to the right of the entrance, the place reserved to Christian icons in accordance with the Russian tradition.

 Alexander Benois, an art critic and himself an artist, immediately noticed this.
-"That is undoubtedly the icon that Messrs Futurists oppose to the Madonna."
+"That is undoubtedly the icon that Messrs Futurists oppose